ZeroDiff: Solidified Visual-Semantic Correlation in Zero-Shot Learning: Introduction

-Despite rapid advances in ZSL, a common assumption is that a sufficient number of samples per \emph{seen} class are available.
-In case of limited labeled data from each seen class, it remains uncertain if ZSL may still work, i.e. instance-level data effectiveness is not guaranteed.
-This oversight becomes apparent as few ZSL methods consider the case of limited or no samples during training~\citep{verma2020meta, gao2022absolute, tang2024data}.
-For example, a data-free ZSL method leverages the knowledge of CLIP~\citep{tang2024data} to demonstrate the potential of training without any real seen class data.
-However, this approach does not conform to the universal evaluation protocols~\citep{xian2018zero}, as the training of CLIP did not avoid using unseen classes in ZSL.
-In our experiments, we observe that most existing generative ZSL methods suffer from performance degradation and collapsed patterns when the number of training samples is gradually reduced.
-As shown in the t-SNE plot of Fig.\ref{fig:banner} (a), the classic method f-VAEGAN ~\citep{xian2019fvaegan} drops the GZSL accuracy by 26.4\% on 10\% of the training data, compared to using all the training data.
-More results can be seen in Sec.~\ref{sec:dezsl}.
+Despite rapid advances in ZSL, it is generally presumed that there is a substantial number of samples available for each seen class.
+When labeled data for each seen class are limited, it remains uncertain whether ZSL can still perform effectively.
+This oversight becomes evident as few ZSL methods consider the scenario of limited samples during training~\citep{verma2020meta, gao2022absolute, tang2024data}.
+Through empirical investigations, we observe that most existing generative ZSL methods suffer from performance degradation and collapsed generation modes as the number of training samples is gradually reduced.
+As illustrated in the t-SNE plot in Fig.~\ref{fig:banner} (a), f-VAEGAN~\citep{xian2019fvaegan} fails to synthesize unseen classes effectively when the size of the training set diminishes.